Heyzap/ios-example-app/README.md

 The latest versions of each pod we've tested & included in this repo are shown below:

-	- AdColony (2.5.3)
+	- AdColony (2.6.2)
-	- AppLovin (3.1.4)
+	- AppLovin (3.4.0)
-	- ChartboostSDK (5.5.3)
+	- ChartboostSDK (6.4.7)
-	- FacebookAudienceNetwork (4.5.1)
+	- FBAudienceNetwork (4.14.0)
-	- Google-Mobile-Ads-SDK (7.5.0)
+	- Google-Mobile-Ads-SDK (7.9.1)
-	- Heyzap (9.1.13)
+	- Heyzap (9.6.3)
-	- HyprMX (36)
+	- HyprMX (68)
+	- HZInMobi (5.3.1)
 	- Leadbolt (6.0)
-	- UnityAds (1.5.2)
+	- UnityAds (1.5.6)
-	- VungleAdvertiserSDK (3.2.0)
+	- VungleSDK-iOS (3.2.2)

-The `podfile` is set up to use Heyzap SDK `v9.1.13`, and the above versions of the 3rd-party networks' SDKs that we know are compatible with this version of Heyzap's SDK.
-As new versions of the Heyzap SDK become available, we will try and keep this list, podfile, & repo up to date.
-Feel free to submit a pull request or an email to support@heyzap.com if you see that this is not the case.
+The `podfile` is set up to use the latest versions of the 3rd-party networks' SDKs.
+Feel free to send an email to support@heyzap.com if you find that one of the updates to a third-party SDK seems to be incompatible with the latest Heyzap SDK.

 ### Known issues